 - Work Process Flow Chart

 HR CERTIFICATION INSTITUTE

 This program has been approved for 3.5 recertification credit hours toward PHR, SPHR, and GPHR recertification through the HR Certification Institute.
 For more information about certification or recertification, please visit the HR Certification Institute.
-(The use of this seal is not an endorsement by the HR Certification Institute of the quality of this program.
-It means that this program has met the HR Certification Institute's criteria to be pre-approved for recertification credit.)
+(The use of this official seal confirms that this Activity has met HR Certification Institute’s® (HRCI®) criteria for recertification credit pre-approval.)